RED CENTRE of AUSTRALIA

 Why not discover more about the centre of Australia but partaking in an Uluru experience.
 It is hard to believe that Uluru stands 348 metres high with a total circumference of 9.4 kilometres.
 Hire a Harley, Trike or Segway and do what I did and do a few laps of this majestic red formation.
 Uluru helicopter flights with Professional Helicopter Services is the best way to get a birds eye view of the Red Centre and Uluru.

-You can climb Uluru however the aboriginal people prefer visitors not to climb the sacred rock.
 When I first heard this, I couldn’t understand why the aboriginal people were against it.
 I’ve since learned that the Anangu people feel a duty to safeguard visitors to their land.
 It brings great sadness when a visitor to the rock is killed or injured.
 It is easy to see why the aboriginals are concerned for the safety of visitors after I learned about a death on another sacred mountain in Northern NSW.

 Mount Warning NSW